Matilde Giglio

-Matilde Giglio is an Italian businessperson and co-founder of the health-technology company Even Healthcare.
-She earlier co-founded Compass News, a journalism-technology startup, and has worked in venture capital and communications.
+Matilde Giglio (born 1992) is an Italian entrepreneur and business executive.
+She is the co-founder of the health-technology company Even Healthcare.
+Giglio previously co-founded the journalism-technology venture Compass News and has held roles in venture capital, technology, and communications.

 Early life and education

-Matilde Giglio was born in Rome, Italy.
-She completed her undergraduate studies at LUISS Guido Carli University in Italy.
-She later moved to the United Kingdom to study philosophy, politics, and economics, earning a master's degree from the London School of Economics.
+Giglio was born in Rome, Italy.
+She earned an undergraduate degree from LUISS Guido Carli University and a master's degree in philosophy, politics and economics from the London School of Economics.

 Career

-In 2015, Giglio co-founded Compass News, a journalism startup based in London and New York, with Mayank Banerjee.
-The company used machine learning techniques to curate and personalize news for younger readers.
-It had partnerships with publications the Financial Times and The Economist and received backing from investors in the United Kingdom and the United States including Bloomberg Beta.
+In 2015, Giglio and Mayank Banerjee co-founded Compass News, a journalism-technology company based in London and New York.
+The company developed machine-learning tools to curate news content for younger audiences, and partnered with publications including the Financial Times and The Economist.
+It received investments from investors including Bloomberg Beta.

-After leaving Compass News, Giglio joined London-based venture capital firm Hambro Perks (now Salica Investments), where she was the head of the healthcare and financial technology sectors.
-She became a partner at the firm.
+Following her tenure at Compass News, Giglio joined the London-based investment firm Hambro Perks (now Salica Investments), She initially led the healthcare and financial technology sectors before being named a partner at the firm.

-In 2020, Giglio co-founded Even Healthcare in Bengaluru, India, along with Mayank Banerjee and Alessandro Ialongo.
-The company provides subscription-based health-care services and has received investment from firms including Khosla Ventures, Founders Fund, DST Global, and Alpha Wave, as well as several individual investors.
-Even Healthcare raised additional funding rounds in 2022 and 2024, with reports estimating total investment at around USD 60 million.
+In 2020, Giglio, Banerjee, and Alessandro Ialongo co-founded Even Healthcare in Bengaluru, India.
+The company operates a subscription-based healthcare service.
+As of 2024, the firm has raised approximately $80 million in funding from investors including Khosla Ventures, Founders Fund, and DST Global.